Ting Tsung and Wei Fong Chao Foundation

 Higher Education: The foundation has reached multiple universities throughout Texas—including Rice University, University of Houston, Baylor University, and the University of Texas at Austin—and also supports institutions nationally such as Wellesley College.

-Asian Studies and Cultural Exchange: Strong support for Asian studies programs, Asian American archives, and cultural institutions that promote understanding between Asian and American cultures.
-Notable examples include the $15 million founding gift for Rice University's Chao Center for Asian Studies (2007) and support for the Houston Asian American Archive.
+Asian Studies and Cultural Exchange: Strong support for Asian studies programmes, Asian American archives, and cultural institutions that promote understanding between Asian and American cultures.
+Notable examples include the founding gift for Rice University's Chao Centre for Asian Studies (pledge announced 2007, centre founded 2008) and support for the Houston Asian American Archive.

-Arts and Culture: Support for museums and cultural institutions, including enabling the Ting Tsung and Wei Fong Chao Arts of China Gallery at the Houston Museum of Art.
+Arts and Culture: Support for museums and cultural institutions, including enabling the Ting Tsung and Wei Fong Chao Arts of China Gallery at the Museum of Fine Arts, Houston.

-Human Services: Grants to organizations like the Houston Food Bank and other community service providers.
+Human Services: Grants to organisations like the Houston Food Bank and other community service providers.

 Science and Technology: Much of the foundation's support continues to advance contributions in the chemical plastics industry through science and technology, including the T.T.
 Chao Symposium on Innovation at the Science History Institute.